huseyz/spacelite/README.md

 - `solarized-dark` theme
 - `highlight-parentheses`, `evil-anzu`, `restart-emacs` etc.
 - `scala` support with cutting edge `ensime` (you can(should if you are not using ensime snapshot builds already) disable this in `init.el`)
+- a ligh but useful modeline with [spaceline](https://github.com/TheBB/spaceline).

 All of above with proper(for me) evil(-like) key bindings.